 Goldman Sachs & Co.
-LLC (GS&Co.), a limited liability company registered as a U.S. broker-dealer, futures commission merchant, swap dealer and security-based swap dealer, together with its consolidated subsidiaries (collectively, the firm), is a wholly-owned subsidiary of The Goldman Sachs Group, Inc. (Group Inc. and, collectively with its consolidated subsidiaries, GS Group), a Delaware corporation, except for de minimis nonvoting, non-participating interests held by unaffiliated broker-dealers.
+LLC (GS&Co.), is a limited liability company registered as a U.S. broker-dealer and security-based swap dealer with the Securities and Exchange Commission (SEC), and registered as a futures commission merchant and swap dealer with the U.S. Commodity Futures Trading Commission (CFTC).
+GS&Co., together with its consolidated subsidiaries (collectively, the firm), is a wholly-owned subsidiary of The Goldman Sachs Group, Inc. (Group Inc. and, collectively with its consolidated subsidiaries, GS Group), a Delaware corporation, except for de minimis non-voting, non-participating interests held by unaffiliated broker-dealers.